 In the summer of 2015, GLBW led a team in learning how to process and clean Kernza grain, including use of the Forsberg dehuller to complete the first step.
 In June 2015, Jack Erisman donated his 2013 and 2014 Kernza harvests to GLBW, about 3,700 pounds.
 Using five-gallon pails, GLBW staff Sadie and Richard scooped the 2014 grain from the totes into the hopper, processing 500 to 1000 pounds per day with the Forsberg dehuller.
-The grain was hauled across the parking lot to MCIA, where it was cleaned, separating chaff, unhulled grain, and broken grain.
+The grain was hauled across the parking lot to MCIA, where it was cleaned to separate chaff, unhulled grain, and broken grain.
 Grain that retained hulls was run through the dehuller again; that process was repeated twice.
 After 3 to 4 runs through the seed conditioner, MCIA was able to produce 99.5% clean grain.
 They cleaned 2300 lbs. of organic Kernza, resulting in 900 lbs. of pure grain.
-There were still considerable processing losses, resulting in impractically high costs for the final product.
+The considerable processing losses resulted in impractically high costs for the final product.
 Still, these early samples of Kernza were incredibly valuable for product and market testing, resulting in greater knowledge, experience, and excitement along the value chain.
 Basic food safety testing was done at UMN labs equipped to test for DON and other mycotoxins.

-On July 31, 2015, Richard brought 700 pounds of the clean grain to Great River Organic Milling (GROM) in Wisconsin.
+On July 31, 2015, Richard brought 700 pounds of the clean grain to Great River Organic Milling in Wisconsin.
 The 600 pounds of flour it produced would be GLBW's main distribution source for recipe testing and product development for the next few months.
 Richard immediately began distributing the flour.
 He dropped 25 lbs. of flour at Birchwood Cafe to keep this critical early partner supplied in Kernza.
 (The Birchwood Cafe had already been using Kernza for two years, prompted by a conversation with Helene Murray, Director of MISA, and her friend Tracy Singleton, Birchwood's owner.
+The first few bags of flour were sourced from Kernza grown in Kansas, supplied by Lee DeHaan.
 Birchwood became the first restaurant in the country to feature Kernza on the menu in November 2013.
 Tracy became one of Kernza's earliest and most important business owner champions, helping to create demand and introduce it to consumers by incorporating it into the menu as waffles, tortillas, and more.)
 Richard also gave 25 pounds to Common Roots Catering and samples to Common Roots Cafe and Heartland Restaurant in the Twin Cities.
 Samples were also provided to Madison Sourdough in Madison, WI.
-In 2015 and 2016, Kernza grain and flour distributed by GLBW was successfully piloted in breads, pastries, whole grain entrees, tortillas, pastas, beers, and more.
+In 2015 and 2016, the Kernza grain and flour distributed by GLBW was successfully piloted in breads, pastries, whole grain entrees, tortillas, pastas, beers, and more.

 In addition to working with farmers, GLBW took over management of a small amount of Kernza production.
-In 2013, 90 acres were planted at the Rosemount Research Station, under contract with Patagonia Provisions for use in product development.
+In 2013, 90 acres were planted at the Rosemount Research Station, under an early, experimental contract with The Land Institute.
+TLI received funding from Patagonia Provisions and provided them with grain for use in product development.
 In September 2014, GLBW took responsibility for a 31-acre field that had essentially been abandoned.
 On August 5, 2015 it was inspected by MCIA staff as per their protocol, and on August 14 it was cut and swathed.
 Shortly after, 7700 lbs. of grain were harvested by combine, then dried with heat tubes.
 GLBW processed the grain on site with the Forsberg dehuller, resulting in 3600 lbs. of clean grain to be shared with end users, with the goal of further developing Kernza markets.
 The availability of this grain provided the perfect opportunity for a new GLBW staff member to get involved.